A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

 \section{Model and Preliminaries}

 Our study involves both atomic and non-atomic congestion games.
-To facilitate the discussion, we \wu{introduce a unified notation} in Section~\ref{subsec:representation} below, and distinguish games implicitly by properties of their strategy profiles, respectively, see Section~\ref{subsec:RoutingChoices} below.
+To facilitate the discussion, we \wu{introduce a unified notation} in Section~\ref{subsec:representation}, and distinguish games implicitly by properties of their strategy profiles, see Section~\ref{subsec:RoutingChoices}.